jlpteaching/ECS201C-Spring2019/HW2/HW2.md

 For this analysis, set the number of operations as 10000000, queue size as 1000, and run each experiment for 5 iterations.
 For each graph, make sure the axes are named correctly, have title, captions and legends as needed, and in general, are self-sufficient.
 Use only std::memory_order_seq_cst for this portion.

+### Questions

-  - Compare the throughput of all 5 queue implementations (MX - provided, FG, LF1, LF2, LF3) for a single producer, single consumer scenario.
+5. Compare the throughput of all 5 queue implementations (MX - provided, FG, LF1, LF2, LF3) for a single producer, single consumer scenario.
-  - Compare the throughput of MX, FG, LF2 for a single producer, multiple consumer case with number of consumer threads = [1,2,4,8,16,24,48,96]
+6. Compare the throughput of MX, FG, LF2 for a single producer, multiple consumer case with number of consumer threads = [1,2,4,8,16,24,48,96]
-  - Compare the throughput of MX, FG, LF3 for a multiple producer, single consumer case with number of producer threads = [1,2,4,8,16,24,48,96].
+7. Compare the throughput of MX, FG, LF3 for a multiple producer, single consumer case with number of producer threads = [1,2,4,8,16,24,48,96].

-Repeat this experiment on an ARM machine (graviton) for threads=[1,2,4,8,16].
+8. Repeat this experiment on an ARM machine (graviton) for threads=[1,2,4,8,16].
 [To Add: Details of AWS accounts]

 ## Problem 4: Analysis with different memory models

 For this analysis, set the number of operations as 10000000, queue size as 1000, and run each experiment on amarillo and graviton for 5 iterations.
 For each graph, make sure the axes are named correctly, have title, captions and legends as needed, and in general, are self-sufficient.

-  - Compare the throughput of all 3 lockfree queue implementations (LF1, LF2, LF3) for a single producer, single consumer scenario using both std::memory_order_seq_cst and std::memory_order_acquire/release.
+9. Compare the throughput of all 3 lockfree queue implementations (LF1, LF2, LF3) for a single producer, single consumer scenario using both std::memory_order_seq_cst and std::memory_order_acquire/release.

 ## What to Hand In:

 [Via canvas](...)
- - A *pdf* file with your answers to the above questions.
+ - A *pdf* file with your answers to the above questions (there are 9 above).
  - A gzipped tarball (e.g., `code.tgz`) with the code you used to answer the questions.

 **You are expected to complete the assignment individually.**